In This Article

 Genetic predisposition plays a crucial role in melasma.
 If you have a family history of melasma, your chances of developing this condition are higher.
 Genetic factors can determine how your skin reacts to hormonal changes and sun exposure, making you more susceptible to melasma.

-Simple & Effective Home Remedies for Melasma
+10 Proven & Simple Home Remedies for Melasma

 -